DShield-ISC/dshield/docs/install-instructions/openSUSE.md

     *tail -f LOGFILE*

 - answer the questions of the installation routine
-- during the execution of the installation script you will be asked for the passwords of cowrie and webhpot.
-You can set the passwords as root with *passwd cowrie*, or, when in dsmaint as *sudo passwd cowrie*.
-- both accounts, cowrie and webhpot will be generated during the script, so you need to interrupt the viewing of the LOGFILE and set a password for both accounts, which you can enter again in the other screen, when asked for.
 - if everything goes fine and the script finishes OK: reboot the device

     *shutdown -r now*

 - from now on you have to use port 12222 to connect to the device by SSH
-- WARNING: Tumbleweed runs with selinux in enforcing mode.
-This prevents cowrie to start using *systenctl start cowrie.service*.
-Use the tools of selinux, audit2iallow, to solve this issue.
 - expose the Pi to inbound traffic.
 For example, in many firewalls and home routers you will be able to configure it as a "DMZ Host", "exposed devices", ... see [hints below](#how-to-place-the-dshield-sensor--honeypot) for - well - hints ...